 A child showing signs of an illness or condition that may be communicable shall not be admitted to the regular child-care program.
-If a child becomes ill during the day:
+If a child becomes ill while at the child care center:

-- The child shall be placed in a supervised area isolated from the rest of the children. - The parent or person exercising custodial control shall be contacted immediately. - Arrangements shall be made to remove the child from the child-care center as soon as practicable [Sec 7 (2, 3)].
+- The child shall be placed in a supervised area isolated from the rest of the children. - The parent shall be contacted immediately. - Arrangements shall be made to remove the child from the child-care center as soon as practicable [Sec 7 (2, 3)].